andrewcooke/spokes/README.md

   symmetric as described above (but see [radial padding](#radial-padding) below).

   I write these patterns out completely.
-For example TODO.
+For example 2,2,-1,-3C has spokes of offset 2, 2, -1 and -3 (ie the 1 and 3 are in the opposite direction to the 2s).

 #### Radial Padding